Saucyyy8/Product-Analyzer/README.md

 ![Spring AI](https://img.shields.io/badge/Spring%20AI-1.0.0-9cf)
 ![Selenium](https://img.shields.io/badge/Selenium-4.10.0-green.svg)

-Smart Product Analyzer basically asks you for a url or description of a product and builds the search url on amazon and then scrapes the best products on the search page.
-It scrapes the information of the best products and then distinguishes pros and cons, then sorts it and gives the best product available for you to purchase.
+The **Smart Product Analyzer** accepts a product URL or a text description, automatically builds a targeted Amazon search, and scrapes the top results.
+It then analyzes this information, distinguishes the pros and cons, and recommends the best available product.

 The **Smart Product Analyzer** is a sophisticated Spring Boot application that leverages AI to transform natural language queries into detailed e-commerce product analyses.
 It can analyze products directly from a URL or intelligently search for a product based on a description, scrape the results, and deliver a comprehensive summary including pros, cons, a final verdict, and a rating.